JakeOShannessy/view3d/README.txt

 modern computer program and found to have significant advantages in accuracy and even advantages in computational speed in some cases.

+Details of the input file format and postprocessing steps are included in the file MANUAL.doc included with this source code tarball.